Nike Air Force: Air Force 5

+The Air Force 180 was introduced in 1991.
+The new shoe followed the same design as the previous model with a visible air unit and featured a synthetic upper.
+This model also came in three versions.
+One with a velcro strap across the laces and another with a special pump unit to inflate the shoe with air.

 Retro versions

-In 2007, for the 25th anniversary of the original Air Force 1, Nike created the Air Force XXV, which took inspiration from the original Air Force 1 invented in 1982.
+In 2007, for the 25th anniversary of Air Force 1, Nike created the Air Force XXV, which took inspiration from the original model.
 This version featured a mismatched set of medallions to commemorate its twenty fifth anniversary; one being from the original Air Force 1s with the other from the Air Force 25s.
-Since its introduction, many different Air Force 1 have been signed or inspired by celebrities and athletes.

-Also in 2007, to further commemorate the 25th anniversary of the Air Force One, two high-end makes of the shoe were introduced.
-They were hand-crafted in Italy, one from crocodile leather and the other from anaconda leather, and both were adorned with gold-tipped laces.
-They were sold in extremely limited quantities and had a list price of $2000, making them some of the most expensive sneakers ever to enter the marketplace.
+To further commemorate the 25th anniversary of the Air Force 1, two high-end makes of the shoe were introduced.
+They were made in Italy, one from crocodile leather and the other from anaconda leather, and were adorned with gold aglets.
+They were sold in limited quantities and had a list price of $2000, making them some of the most expensive Nike sneakers sold at retail.

 In 2009, Nike created Air Force 09, an update of the original shoe.
-The shoe comes in a solid black or white.
+The shoe comes in solid black or white.

 In 2010, Nike commissioned DJ Clark Kent to design a Nike Air Force 1 Low pack of special limited edition Air Force 1 shoes.

-In 2017, Nike partnered with Don C, Kareem “Biggs” Burke, Errolson Hugh, Travis Scott and Virgil Abloh for the 35th anniversary of the shoe.
+In 2017, Nike partnered with Don C, Kareem "Biggs" Burke, Errolson Hugh, Travis Scott and Virgil Abloh for the 35th anniversary of the shoe.

-In 2020, Nike released Tear-Away Air Force 1.
-Its customizable “Tear Away” sneaker released by company.
-Tear Away AF-1 reveal, stays true to the signature style 1982 and upper linings.
-The colorful spectrum hidden inside the thin white layer of upper.

-Later on Nike released the option for AF-1 called "Custom Air Force 1, which allows buyer to design their own legacy by choosing premium leather or suede for any part of shoe, select the rubber traction type & finishing, and design each and every part of shoe to make a unique look by joining them together.

-Along with designing, Nike allows even to change the back logo.
-The wearer can replace the “Air” with any three characters even can choose different characters for left and right.